The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 ### How does a returning user stay logged in?

 **A user logged in yesterday and closed the tab.
 When they open the app today, how do they end up on `TodoPage` without filling out the login form again?**

+**Before reading the answer, try this:**

+1. Log in, then refresh the page.
+Do you stay logged in?
+2. Open DevTools > Application > Cookies.
+Can you find the session cookie?
+What does it look like?
+3. Delete the session cookie and session signature (right-click > Delete), then refresh.
+What happens?
+Why?
+4. In the Network tab, find the `GET /api/auth/me` request that fires on load.
+Compare its *response* when you're logged in vs. after deleting the cookie.

 <details><summary>Answer</summary>